The Great Escape To Chiang Dao

 Going down the peak, it’s a total change of atmosphere.
 We enter a magnificent forest of pine trees.
 The ground is soft covered with millions of pine needles.
 It’s a real pleasure to hike there.
 For a couple of kilometers, we walk through the trees on a large ridge.
 Arrived in Doi Pakhia, we observe now very clearly the massive mountain range of Chiang Dao.
 We will sleep there in a Hmong village with this beautiful view in the distance.

 In the morning of the 3rd day, after a long way down on a dirt road, we must tackle with a steep path in the forest.
-This will be the most difficult part of the route.
+This is the most difficult part of the route.
 For some unknown reasons, local people have traced their path straight up in the mountains.
-It’s shorter but requires strong and muscular legs.
+Until we reach the ridge of the mountains, it’s a long succession of soft and steep slopes.
+It requires some strength to finally stand at the top.

 The last part of the route goes down back to the valley.
 The descent is long, technical and steep.
 It goes through forest and jungle.
 After reaching a 1st Lisu village we will hike up again to reach the 2nd village, Na Lao Mai.
 We will stop there at the foothills of Chiang Dao before driving back to Chiang Mai.

 Kup Kap is a wonderful Lahu village.
 Located on a ridge, the view on the valleys and the other mountains is wide and impressive.
 We could enjoy both beautiful sunrise and sunset from the village.
-Even if the village welcomes some tourists, it has stayed very traditional with typical bamboo houses.
-We will eat with a local family which we have made relationship for a long time.
+Even if the village might welcome some tourists sometimes, it has stayed very traditional with typical bamboo houses.
+We will eat and stay in huts that we have renovated with a local family we have known for a long time.
+It’s almost like home here!